archive-for-processing/archive-for-processing/README.md

 ## Sources

 The GitHub project account contains a large number of forked repos.
-These are maintained through a github org account and its forks.
+This list is maintained through a github org account and its forks.
 Some of these (and some resources which are not repos, or cannot be forked) are found below in a manually updated and sorted list.
 Repo forks are periodically brought up to date on their master branch with `github_fork_updater.py`

 Forks are only made of public repos.
-If accounts are removed, repos are deleted, or repos are taken private, the archive fork attempts to preserve that last public snapshot of the repo.
+If accounts are removed, or repos are deleted, or repos are taken private, then the archive fork attempts to preserve the last public snapshot of the repo.

 > https://help.github.com/en/articles/what-happens-to-forks-when-a-repository-is-deleted-or-changes-visibility
 >